Top Feasible-Arm Subset Identification in Constrained Multi-Armed Bandit with Limited Budget: Concluding Remarks

 In CSAR, the same allocation $N_k$ is given to each active arm in $A^k$ at each phase $k$ to estimate the reward mean and the cost mean.
-An adaptive sampling approach would be interesting such that the sampling budget $N_k(|A|-k+1)$ given at the phase $k$ can be differently used among the active arms in $A^k$, in which case the performance analysis is expected to become more complex.
-It is worthwhile to recall that as $k$ increases, the total allocation given to the active arms, which have survived by $k$, increases.
-That is, the more sampling efforts are given to the identification of $T_i$ than $T_j$ if $i > j$ (including the identification of feasibility).
-In some sense, CSAR has an adaptability on the sampling process to solve the more difficult cases with the more efforts.
+An adaptive sampling approach would be interesting such that the sampling budget $N_k |A^k|$ given at the phase $k$ can be differently used among the active arms in $A^k$, in which case the performance analysis is expected to become more complex.